mtlynch/mtlynch.io/content/posts/tinypilot/index.md

 {{<img src="ffplay-screenshot.jpg" alt="Screenshot of ffplay rendering video stream from LKV373A" caption="Rendering the video stream from the LKV373A with ffplay" maxWidth="800px">}}

 This was the first taste of a problem that dogged me throughout the project: latency.
-There was almost a one-second delay between the target computer and the the video playback on my desktop.
+There was almost a one-second delay between the target computer and the video playback on my desktop.

 {{<img src="lkv373a-latency.jpg" alt="Photo of Lenkeng LKV373A HDMI extender" caption="The LKV373A introduced 838 milliseconds of latency before any re-encoding." maxWidth="600px">}}